KelseyCortez/Pressed-React/README.md

 ## Next Steps

 Ideally, I would like to continue expanding the historical data.
-I'd like to add user authentication where you can like, share, and save certain articles.
+Adding user authentication where you can like, share, and save articles of the user's choosing.
+Adding a source page to cite all of the articles in a more concise manner.
+Adding a map where you can pinpoint a location see its history and timeline.

 ## Available Scripts